-The lscpu utility lists detailed CPU information from the files sysfs and /proc/cpuinfo to your screen.
+The lscpu utility lists detailed CPU information like cpu and processing units from the files sysfs and /proc/cpuinfo to your screen.
 This is how you can use this command:

 The above output displays CPU architecture, number of CPUs, cores, CPU family model, threads, CPU caches and much more.